SpencerCornish/ESOF-423-Belgrade-Senior-Center/README.md

 serve                          Serves the frontend app with ddevc
 ```

-to run locally, type `make serve`.
+To run locally, type `make serve`.
 This will serve Just-in-time compiled dart code in javascipt, and automatically recompile for codechanges. to build the real, minified production javascript, run `make firebase-serve`.
 This will also run the Firebase Cloud Functions locally.
 This must be reran to regenerate.

 ## Directions for Testing Source Code